facebook

 SOLAS have introduced a new option for renewal of a Safe Pass which went live on the 23rd of January 2023.
 This involves a learner portal with the relevant learning materials and a test taken at a registered exam centre (Pearson VUE list of centres).
 This exam option takes 45 minutes (50 multiple-choice questions, 45 of which must be answered correctly) versus the full day normally required in the classroom.
 The cost for renewal, taking this option will see a reduction of 50%.

-Speaking at the launch of this initiative in December 2022, Minister Simon Harris said:
+Speaking at the launch of this initiative in December 2022, then Minister Simon Harris and now Taoiseach said:

 Having this new streamlined option for Safe Pass renewal is a simple but highly effective way of removing some of the barriers facing construction workers.